s-hironobu/optillm/README.md

 ## Additional Introduction

-This fork version is improved to use a local LLM, such as llama.cpp.
+This fork version is improved to use a local LLM, such as llama.cpp and ollama.
 Unlike the original version, which cannot run Best of N Sampling (BON), Monte Carlo Tree Search (MCTS), Mixture of Agents (MOA), and PVG (PV Game), this version supports them.

 #### Quick Start